The Lewinsky Scandal

 The Narrative Control Problem

 For twenty years, the story was told without her as its author.
 She was object, not subject.
-Her subsequent public work - the TED talk, the documentary, the producer credit on Impeachment: American Crime Story - represents a sustained attempt to reclaim authorship of her own story.
+Her subsequent public work - the TED talk, the Vanity Fair essays, the producer credit on Impeachment: American Crime Story - represents a sustained attempt to reclaim authorship of her own story.

 The attempt to reclaim narrative is itself a terrain map of what it costs to have your story told without you.